JohnSundell/Identity/README.md

 ## Making types identifiable

-All you have to do to use Identity is to make a model conform to `Identifiable`, and giving it an `id` property, like this:
+All you have to do to use Identity is to make a model conform to `Identifiable`, and give it an `id` property, like this:

 ```swift
 struct User: Identifiable {